scoconno/scoconno.github.io/Teaching/Abbreviations.md

 title: Grading Abbreviations
 ---

-## Common Comments and their Abbreviations
+## Grading Abbreviations

 Below is a list of abbreviations that I use when grading papers or essay exams.
 I won't correct every instance of an error, or indeed every error.
 For instance, if I point to a word that you need to define, I may not point to every other word that needs to be defined.
-You should read through your paper and see whether there are further instances of the error:
+You should read through your paper and see whether there are further instances of the error.